mathMatthew/spreadsheetCoder/Which_function_are_supported.md

 **Note:** Avoid creating circular dependencies.
 It's permissible for one library function to reference another as long as dependencies don't loop.

+- **Example with Excel's `PV` function:**

-- **Example:** The Excel function `PV` calculates the present value of an annuity.
-If `PV` wasn't pre-defined in the XML Library, and you wanted to use it as part of a function that is translated into a target language like Teradata, you could of course do the following manual method.
+The `PV` function in Excel calculates the present value of an annuity.
+Suppose it wasn't already part of the XML Library (although in reality it is), and you needed to use it in a function that translates to a target language like Teradata.

+A straightforward method would be to:

-    1. Understand the formula behind Excel's `PV` from its help documentation.
+  1. Look at Excel's help documentation to find the formula behind `PV`.
-    2. In your Excel file, you could replace `PV` with its underlying calculations.
+  2. Directly replace the `PV` function in your Excel file with its underlying formula.

-But, this work around would complicate your code in Excel.
-To avoid this you could add to the XML library.
-(We are assumign for this example it isn't already there--though it is).
+However, this approach can clutter your Excel file, making it harder to manage.

+**A better alternative:** Enhance the XML library.

-    1. Design a function in Excel that mirrors Excel's `PV`.
+  1. Create a function in Excel that imitates the behavior of Excel's `PV`.
-    2. In your spreadsheetCoder settings, change the target language to XML
+  2. Adjust your `spreadsheetCoder` settings, setting the target language to XML.
-    3. Generate the corresponding XML file.
-Because you named the output "PV", and there is a single output, the file will be named `PV.XML` and will be saved to your spreadsheetCoder folder.
+  3. Run the create macro to generate the corresponding XML file.
+Given the output name is "PV" and there's only one output, the file will be named `PV.XML` and stored in your `spreadsheetCoder` directory.
-    4. Move the XML file to the XML Function library.
+  4. Relocate this XML file to the XML Function library.

-After these steps whenever you use Excel's `PV`, `spreadsheetCoder` will translate it using the underlying formula represented in the XML file in the library.
+After these actions, each time you use Excel's `PV` function, `spreadsheetCoder` will utilize the formula encapsulated in the XML library file for translation.